 A Spinoza Reader, ed. and trans.
 Edwin Curley (Princeton, 1994).
-All other readings will be made available in electronic form.
+All other readings will be made available in electronic form or as hard copies in the department library.

-Course Requirements
+Course Format and Requirements

-The seminar will involve alternating meetings devoted to explication of the basic doctrines (odd weeks) and deeper analysis of particular topics (even weeks).
+Following the first meeting, we'll spend two weeks each of parts 1-4 of the Ethics and one week on part 5.
+The seminar will involve alternating meetings devoted to explication of the basic doctrines (even weeks) and deeper analysis of particular topics (odd weeks).
 All participants are expected to do all the assigned reading each week.
-On odd weeks, I will take the lead in presenting Spinoza's views; on even weeks, participants will take the lead in exploring topics through recent articles (4-6/week) from the secondary literature.
-In the lists of articles below, \$ indicates a good background source, # indicates a target article for discussion.
+On even weeks, we will focus on the text and try to get as clear as we can on the scope and content of Spinoza's views.
+On odd weeks, participants will take the lead in presenting on particular topics through recent articles from the secondary literature.
+In the lists of articles below, # indicates a required article for discussion.

-Everyone registered for credit will be required to submit a 15-20 term paper by Tuesday of exam week (June 7).
-I will meet with all registered students to discuss your paper topics during 9th week.
-Final grades will be determined as follows: Term paper = 75%; Participation = 25%.
+Everyone registered for credit will be required to submit a 15-20 pp. term paper by Friday of exam week (June 12).
+I will meet with all registered students to discuss your paper topics during 9^{th} week.
+Final grades will be determined by the following rough formula: Term paper = 50%; Research presentation/Participation = 50%.